The Guide to Sheet Metal Fabrication Finishes

 Plated

 Plating involves depositing a metal coating on the sheet metal part.
+Plating is particularly important for stainless steel parts, enhancing their aesthetic appeal and functional properties.
 It can serve functional and aesthetic purposes, enhancing corrosion resistance, reducing friction, improving paint adhesion, altering conductivity, and providing a decorative shine.

 When to use this: Consider the plated finish to enhance specific properties of your sheet metal part.
 The plating material—gold, silver, nickel, chrome, etc.—significantly affects the result.
 However, the process can become expensive depending on the materials used.